Skip to content Skip to Chat

 What are project management methodologies?

 Project management methodologies are tools, techniques, and systems that help managers stay on top of tasks and delivery.
-They provide a framework for how a project can be strategized and executed.
+They provide a structured framework for planning, executing, and managing projects.

 Can a degree prepare you for project management?